-What if nothing has changed in your cat’s day-to-day life, though?
-If they have suddenly started to become clingy, they may be unwell physically.
+What if nothing has changed in your cat’s day-to-day life?
+If she has suddenly started to become clingy, she may be unwell physically.

 Cats cannot explain to you that they’re in pain or unwell.
 In truth, they wouldn’t even if they could.
 Felines do not like showing weakness.
-They worry that another cat will take advantage and start to dominate them.
+They worry that another cat will start to dominate them.

 All the same, a cat that is feeling unwell will be feeling vulnerable.
-This means that they will seek comfort.
-Cats know who will show them kindness, and approach them accordingly.
+This means that she will seek comfort.
+Cats know who will show them kindness.

 My Older Cat is Suddenly Clingy

-Sometimes, simple wear and tear of age on the body that makes senior cats feel vulnerable.
-It’s possible that your cat is losing their sight or hearing.
+Sometimes, simple wear and tear of age on the body makes senior cats feel vulnerable.
+It’s possible that your cat is losing her sight, hearing, or mobility.

-These senses often leave a cat when they are well into double figures.
+These senses often leave a cat when she is well into double figures.
 Naturally, this will leave your pet feeling a little confused.
-They’ll want to be your side as a result.
+She’ll want to be by your side as a result.

 One potential explanation is also that your cat is starting to go senile.
 This condition, known as feline cognitive dysfunction, has similar symptoms to Alzheimer’s disease in humans.

-A cat with cognitive dysfunction will become very clingy.
-This is because they are confused, and seek reassurance from their owner that all is OK.
+A cat with cognitive dysfunction will become clingy.
+This is because she is confused and is seeking reassurance from her owner that all is well.
 Unfortunately, these regular displays of affection are also dispersed by bouts of uncharacteristic, aggressive hostility.